bleonheart/Lilia/documentation/docs/meta/entity.md

 **Purpose**

-Checks for another entity within a radius.
-If `otherEntity` is supplied, only that entity will satisfy the check; otherwise any entity of the same class will.
+Checks for nearby entities within a radius.
+If `otherEntity` is supplied, the function returns `true` when that entity **or any entity of the same class** is within range.
+Without `otherEntity`, any entity of the same class satisfies the check.

 **Parameters**